Text Localization Tool

 Input Type Examples Required?

-Content Type Toggle or Dropdown Gameplay | Legal | Buzzline Optional
+Content Type Gameplay | Legal | Buzzline Optional

-Export Format Multi-select .csv, .json, clipboard Optional
+Export Format .csv, .json, clipboard Optional

 Use Cases and Examples